security-alliance/frameworks/src/encryption/partition-encryption.md

 tag: [Engineer/Developer, Security Specialist]

 ## What is Partition Encryption?
 Partition encryption is the process of encrypting specific partitions on a storage device.
-This allows for selective encryption of data, providing flexibility in managing encrypted and unencrypted data on the same device.
+This allows for selective encryption of data, providing flexibility in managing encrypted and un-encrypted data on the same device.
 Unlike full disk encryption, which encrypts the entire disk, partition encryption targets specific areas, making it ideal for protecting sensitive data without impacting the entire storage system.

 ## Importance of Partition Encryption
 Partition encryption is crucial for protecting sensitive information from unauthorized access, especially in environments where different types of data coexist on the same device.
 It helps prevent data breaches in case of unauthorized access to specific partitions and ensures compliance with data protection regulations.